 - 1. Custer County enacts Zoning Regulations and therefore shall provide for a Board of Zoning Adjustment (BZA) of three (3) to five (5) members and for the manner of appointment of such members (C.R.S.
 30-28-117). - 2.
 Each of such members of the BZA shall be a full-time resident of the County.
 Appointments depend on volunteers making themselves available to serve; - 3.
 The members shall serve without compensation but shall be reimbursed for travel, mileage, and continuing education expenses authorized by the BOCC; - 4.
 No person shall serve as a member of the BZA whose service or affiliation to another organization is in direct conflict with the role of a voting member of the BZA and may constitute a conflict of interest (e.g. where this person may be compensated directly or indirectly based on their vote, and/or may not allow an unbiased vote regarding variance requests, appeals, or other County matters). - 5.
-Upon a permanent vacancy in the seated membership of the BZA, the vacant seated position should be filled by an associate member first, if practical.
-The BOCC shall request recommendations from the Chairperson regarding which of the Associate Members are best qualified to be appointed to fill a vacancy;

-- 6. No member of the BOCC shall serve on the BZA; - 7.
-Any member of the BZA may be removed for cause by a majority vote of the BOCC upon written charges and after a public hearing (C.R.S § 30-28-117(1)); - 8.
+No member of the BOCC shall serve on the BZA; - 6.
+Any member of the BZA may be removed for cause by a majority vote of the BOCC upon written charges and after a public hearing (C.R.S § 30-28-117(1)); - 7.
 Vacancies shall be filled for unexpired terms in the same manner as in the case of original appointments for the unexpired portion of the member's or Associate Member's term;